 root canal model dentist

-Though it may sound like an intensive procedure, a root canal is a simple and safe process that millions of people undergo every year.
+Although a root canal can be a painful procedure, it is a simple and safe procedure that millions of people undergo every year.

-A root canal is a dental procedure in which a trained dental specialist removes the infected pulp inside of a tooth, thoroughly cleans and disinfects that tooth, and fills the empty space with a filling while shaping the root canals.
+A root canal is a dental procedure in which a dentist removes the infected pulp inside of a tooth, thoroughly cleans and disinfects that tooth, and fills the empty space with a filling while shaping the root canals.

 How Common Are Root Canals?